C1. Patterns and Relationships

 Ask students to come and sit on the floor in the meeting area.

-Have a student who has removed a bead (the missing term) from the middle of their necklace present it to the others.
+Have a student who has removed a bead (the missing element) from the middle of their necklace present it to the others.
 Ask them questions such as:

 • Where is a pearl missing?